Actuarial Science and Mathematics

-The competition consists of two 3-hour sessions, one in the morning and one in the afternoon, and this year it will take place on Saturday, December 7th.
+The competition consists of two 3-hour sessions, one in the morning and one in the afternoon, and this year due to COVID is being postponed until the spring.
 More information is available at https://www.maa.org/math-competitions/putnam-competition.
 If you have any additional questions or are interested in participating, contact Dr. Melissa Gardenghi.

 Resources for students to prepare for the Putnam: